thekalipo/DeParcevauxPouliquen/OVERALL DESCRIPTION/Scenarios.md

 ### Scenario 6 : A farmer looks for advice on fertilizer on a forum (filter by tag, area,... ? research).
 He finds someone that put a good answer -> he joins him privately.
 He replies to another question.

-### Scenario 7 : A farmer receives a notification of best practice because his productivity was low on the year
+### Scenario 7 : A farmer receives a notification of help request because his productivity was low on the year

 ### Scenario 8 : A PM identifies well performing farmers based on some metrics and send them a message + incentive + request for best practices (-> to be sent to agronomists)